-King Indradyumna of Puri was a great Vishnu worshipper had a dream that Lords Krishna’s ‘Tattva Padarth” will be found on the shores of Puri.
-He should build a temple and statues of wood, and put the remains of Krishna in the hollow of the statue’s back.
+King Indradyumna of Puri was a great Vishnu worshipper who had a dream that Lord Krishna’s ‘Tattva Padarth” will be found on the shores of Puri.
+He should build a temple and statues of wood and put the remains of Krishna in the hollow of the statue.
 The dream came true and an old man also appeared offering to carve the statues.
-He was Vishwakarma, the Architect of Gods and offered to carve the images on the condition that he would work behind closed doors.
+He was Vishwakarma, the Architect of Gods, and offered to carve the images on the condition that he would work behind closed doors.
 If he was disturbed during his work he would disappear.
-The King agreed, but after sometime he became impatient and opened the door.
-Vishwakarma vanished as promised leaving the work unfinished.
+The King agreed, but after some time he became impatient and opened the door.
+Vishwakarma vanished as promised and left the work unfinished.
 The King sanctified the unfinished statues, by placing the ‘Tattva Padarth” in them and had them installed at the temple.

 The ritual of carving the statues is still followed after a gap of few years which are calculated according to the Hindu Lunar calendar.
-The lunar calendar is shorter than the solar calendar by by 10 days, 21 hours and 35.16 seconds.
-So every few years there is an extra lunar month which is double .
+The lunar calendar is shorter than the solar calendar by 10 days, 21 hours, and 35.16 seconds.
+So every few years there is an extra lunar month in the year.
 The year which has the twin months of Ashaadha ( June – July according to the solar calendar) is the year when the statues are changed.
 This year is important as the statues are being changed.
-The statues were changed in the 1971, 1996 and now in 2015.
+The statutes were changed in 1971, 1996 and now in 2015.
 The Chariots are made every year.
 The Changing of the statues also involves the placing of the ‘Tattva Padarth” from the old to the new statue of Lord Jagannath.

 Trivia: The rath carrying Lord Jagannath is huge and heavy and requires hundreds to pull it.
 It becomes unstoppable and people have been crushed under it.
 The English word juggernaut originates from this to refer to an unstoppable force.